-- Does the program individualize care, such as medication?
+- Does the program individualize care?

 - Is the treatment long enough?
-Research indicates most people need 3 months of treatment.

 - How does the program use 12-step programs?
 Introducing 12-step programs as a part of treatment can help link people in treatment to an additional source of community supports.